Interactive Workshop: Building a Resilient and Responsible Supply Chain of the Future

 One year later, the pandemic has managed to completely change our workplace forever.
 We have gone from working in the office with minimal flexibility permitted in some business → to working where we live → to living where we work → to work life integration.
 Let's face it, the way we work will most likely never go back to what it was.
 So what's next?
 What impact will a "hybrid" way of working have on how we communicate, connect, create and innovate?
 What will work mean if our offices are sometimes virtual and we lose those day-to-day social interactions because only some of us are physically there?
 Join us in this interactive session as we share our thoughts on the challenges and the opportunities of the post-pandemic workplace.

-After an extensive career in the retail sector purchasing soft and hard goods from manufacturers and wholesalers, managing logistics, and contracting technology providers, Michele switched to the financial industry seven years ago.
+After an extensive career in the retail sector purchasing soft and hard goods from manufacturers and wholesalers, managing logistics, and working with technology providers, Michele switched to the financial industry ten years ago.
 Upon joining, she found herself managing a very different type of supplier in a very different environment.
-She learned quickly that regulators are demanding, and third parties introduce a very different type of risk, however the art of procurement didn't change one bit.
+With the aftermath of the financial crisis in full swing, and regulators ramping up their third-party regulations, Michele faced the challenge of aligning the internal practices for third party due diligence and risk mitigation as a top priority.
+Interestingly, Michele observed that the art of procurement didn't change one bit from industry to industry.
 The commodities and services purchased change dramatically every year, and most of the people she encountered didn't understand procurement practices, offering her an interesting and fun challenge!

 Rajeev Karmacharya is Head of the Strategic Sourcing and Category Management group in Fannie Mae.

 Rajeev leads a team of category management, sourcing / contracting and supplier enablement professionals managing $4.5+ billion in external spend.